 - how to install these drivers a process that is invariably distribution-specific, and beyond the scope of this document.
 If you're having serious issues with this, you should consider asking on the MRtrix3 community forum, you will often find others have come across similar issues and can provide useful advice.
 If you do, make sure you provide as much information as you can (at the very least, your exact distribution, including which version of it, the exact model of your graphics hardware, and what you've tried so far). - 3.
-Your installation does support OpenGL 3.3, but only provides access to the 3.3 functionality through the compatibility profile, not through the (default) core profile.
+Your installation does support OpenGL 3.3, but only provides access to the 3.3 functionality through the core profile, not through the compatibility profile.
+This seems to be an issue particularly on more recent versions of Ubuntu 14.04.
 To see whether this is the problem, you only need to add the line:

 '''

-NeedOpenGLCoreProfile: 0
+NeedOpenGLCoreProfile: 1

 '''